 - In any case, the most well-known one is the lack of DIY that makes the ground to be uneven.
 Your pool base can be unleveled, uneven, off level, unpleasant, rough, or even footprints.
 As a matter of fact, a few people sidestep the physical labor, but fundamental, the step of getting rid of the sod.

 It can be difficult to get your pool at least somehow level without draining it, but your time and effort are worth it.
-We want to teach you how to set up an unlevel pool without draining it.
+We want to teach you how to fix an unlevel pool without draining.

 Equipment:(You might need)